Kiord/kiord.github.io/docs/resume.md

 `June 2019 - September 2019` __Internship__ at ONHYS, Sophia Antipolis.
 Implementation of crowd rendering and other rendering features in _ONHYS One_ crowd simulation software.

-`June 2018 - September 2018` __Internship__ at INRIA and LOUSIC, Rennes.
+`June 2018 - September 2018` __Internship__ at INRIA and LOUSTIC, Rennes.
 Cybersecurity subject : Graphical User Authentification.

 `June 2016` __Internship__ at Technicolor R&D, Rennes.
 Virtual Reality subject : Reflection handling in VR.